Heliote225/python-library-manager-OOP/README.md

 > - Implement business logic that is testable and maintainable
 > - Handle file operations (JSON), error management, and unit testing

->This project is part of a continuous learning approach to align my expertise with the current demands of the software development job market.

 ![CLI Demo](assets/screenshot.jpg)

 ![Python](https://img.shields.io/badge/python-3.x-blue.svg)